7 min read

 But the thing is, if you’ve got someone “playing dumb” with you at home or in the office, it might be time to learn how to turn the tables on this frustrating behavior.

-Look up the “weaponized incompetence” meaning, and you’re sure to find a not-so-secret code for when someone deliberately acts helpless or bungles tasks to avoid responsibility or manipulate you into doing them.
+Look up the “weaponized incompetence” meaning, and you’re sure to find a not-so-secret code for when someone deliberately acts helplessly or bungles tasks to avoid responsibility or manipulate you into doing them.
 Also known as strategic incompetence, it’s one heck of a passive-aggressive behavior.

 While it might seem like harmless laziness, it can wreak havoc on your relationship.
 And it can leave you feeling resentful and undervalued.